 You can contact Stephen directly via e-mail.

-M.Urb. -- Training and Engagement Team Leader
+M.Urb. -- Sustainability Team Leader

 "It’s incredibly rewarding and inspiring to watch people grow in their roles and take ownership of creating change within their organization.
 I’m proud to support Prism’s engagement clients in tackling those big picture questions around sustainability and behavior change.
 It’s a complex process to make an impact on an organizational level, but it starts with the people.
 It’s not just about changing what we do; it’s about changing how we do what we do."-- Sarah Smith

-As Training and Engagement Team Lead at Prism Engineering, Sarah believes that effecting real and lasting change starts with engaging people.
+As Sustainability Team Lead at Prism Engineering, Sarah believes that effecting real and lasting change starts with engaging people.
 Sarah works with organizations to design and implement sustainability engagement programs that will enhance their creativity, capacity and stewardship.
 Since 2010, Sarah has expanded Prism’s training and engagement portfolio from its roots in a single sector to include over 35 clients from a variety of sectors across BC.

 Sarah’s background in behaviour and organizational change theory, volunteer management, social science research, and program development helps her to provide the space and support for clients to “turn the dial” on behavior change within their own organization.
 In her work with clients and as a Prism Team Leader, Sarah works to build capacity at the individual and organizational level.
 Her focus is on developing strong relationships, collaboration, and helping people see themselves as leaders.